Physician Burnout: How to Recognize It, and What You Can Do

 Increasingly isolating pressures in family medicine, combined with system-wide issues that create no-win situations for physicians and impact patient care all contribute to this widespread health challenge.

-Here, Dr. Yang and Dr. Nilavar, a Committee co-chair, discuss how to identify moral distress, moral injury and burnout in ourselves and our colleagues, and methods of coping with and preventing these difficult conditions.
+Here, Dr. Yang and Dr. Sujatha Nilavar, a Committee co-chair, discuss how to identify moral distress, moral injury and burnout in ourselves and our colleagues, and methods of coping with and preventing these difficult conditions.

 Moral distress, moral injury and burnout are perhaps best visualized as three points on a spectrum, with moral distress existing at one end, and burnout at the other.